-In order to protect the health and well-being of our residents, staff and borough visitors, the Ben Avon Borough Building itself will be closed to the public until further notice; however, the business of the borough will continue to take place through remote office hours Monday – Thursday, 8:30 am – 4:00 pm.
+In order to protect the health and well-being of our residents, staff and borough visitors, the Ben Avon Borough Building itself will be closed to the public until further notice; however, the business of the borough will continue to take place remotely.

-- At this time, Public Works, Code Enforcement, and Zoning, are operating with limited changes.
+- At this time, Public Works, Code Enforcement, and Zoning, are operational but with increased COVID-19 protocols.
 All social distancing and safety precautions are in place.

 - Ohio Township Police Dept., Ben Avon Volunteer Fire Dept., and Northwest EMS are functioning with increased COVID-19 protocols but otherwise no operational changes.

 - Waste Management trash and recycling pick-up has resumed regular collections.
 However, all trash/refuse must be bagged & sealed, and wherever possible, placed in containers.

 - U.S. Postal Services continuing with no changes.

 - Avonworth School District has suspended all in-person academic, athletic and special events for the remainder of the academic year.
 For the latest information, http://www.avonworth.k12.pa.us/Coronavirus.aspx